Master of Science in Project Management

 Licensure and/or Certification

-Graduates of the Master of Science in Project Management meet the educational hours required to sit through the Project Management Profession (PMP) or Certified Associate in Project Management (CAPM) certification.
+Graduates of the Master of Science in Project Management (MS PM) meet the educational hours required to sit through the Project Management Profession (PMP) or Certified Associate in Project Management (CAPM) certification.

 - Earned at least a bachelor’s degree.

 - Submitted three letters of recommendation from professors or former or current employers or supervisors who are familiar with the candidate’s work experience.

 - Provided a statement of professional career objectives related to the study of project management including a description of relevant project management experience.

 The faculty reserves the right, where warranted by evaluation of a student’s progress and demonstrated knowledge, to require additional coursework or other preparation to ensure the degree candidate possesses adequate professional skills and capabilities.
 This includes the ability to reason and communicate both effectively and quantitatively, orally, and in writing.

 Any requirements stipulated in the Graduate Admission Recommendation Form (GARF) associated with a student’s acceptance to the MS PM must be completed within one year for a full-time student, and two years for a part-time graduate student.
 Failure to satisfy any requirement listed in the GARF will result in a formal departmental review and potential removal from the program.

 Application of Undergraduate Courses to MS PM Credit Requirements